What accessible content is

 Examples of an alternative format could be:

-• a text summary of important information from an embedded video without captions
+• a text summary of important information from an embedded video with no captions

 • text on a web page summarising inaccessible information in a PDF event flyer